burakbayramli/emacs-jupyter/README.md

 to refresh buffer.

-3) After entering any expression, if you call 'pytexipy-notebook-complete-py, pytexipy will show a list of possible completions in a *pytexipy* buffer.
+3) After entering any expression, if you call 'pytexipy-notebook-complete-py, emacs-ipython will show a list of possible completions in a *pytexipy* buffer.
 This list comes directly from ipython, hence it reflects the cumulation of runtime code that has been executed and brought into memory thusfar through multiple 'pytexipy-notebook-run-py-code calls.

 ## LIMITATIONS